SenseNet/sn-webpages/src/nuget/readme.txt

 ************************************************************************************
-                                sensenet ECM platform
+                                  sensenet platform
                                        WebPages
 ************************************************************************************

-To finalize the installation and get started with sensenet ECM WebPages, please follow these steps:
+To finalize the installation and get started with sensenet WebPages, please follow these steps:

 1. Please make sure that you have the SenseNet.Services base component installed.